 - Acute hemolytic transfusion reaction

 - Retroperitoneal fibrosis

-- Lumbar spinal stenosis (lower back pain that is worse with walking on level ground or standing, and better with walking uphill or stooping over a supportive object such as a shopping cart or walker)
+- Lower back pain that is worse with walking on level ground or standing, and better with walking uphill or stooping over a supportive object such as a shopping cart or walker.

 - The most common cause of back pain